 Where to buy steel kitchen cabinets made new today?
-I get the question fairly often, so decided to update my research on companies making steel cabinets that, importantly, want to work with the residential (rather than the commercial) market.
-So far I have identified 2.5 companies that cater to residential buyers with steel kitchen cabinets that resemble vintage metal kitchen cabinets, plus there’s one company that’s making them in a curvy Euro retro-modern or industrial style.
+Here is my current research on companies making steel cabinets for the U.S. market that, importantly, want to work with the residential (rather than the commercial) market.
+There several companies with steel kitchen cabinets that resemble vintage metal kitchen cabinets, plus there’s one company that’s making them in a curvy Euro retro-modern or industrial style.

 1. Moya Living — steel kitchen cabinets and doors